Super Somebodies

 “Grades aren’t given for niceness,” played down Bessy.

-“Don’t we grade ourselves in niceness everyday?
+“Don’t we grade ourselves and others in niceness everyday?
 Isn’t that the grade that matters most?” asked Mrs. Zay.

 ~